-Confirm rules: Click to activate the pe nding rules.
-Active rules: An overview of the rules you are currently running on the device. ហិ : Click to delete all rules, both pending and active. : Click to delete an active rule.
-Control Click to delete all rules, both pending and active.
+Confirm rules: Click to activate the pe ending rules.
+Active rules: An overview of the rules you are currently running on the device. · Click to delete an active rule Click to delete all rules, both pending and active.

 Custom signed AXIS OS certificate